 Thanks for stopping by and enjoy your time playing tomb raider at Angkor Archaeological Park!

 These are some of the things we brought with us to Siem Reap.
-If you’d like to see what other gear we use, then you can check out our “What’s in Our Backpack?” post.
-(NOTE: The following links are Amazon affiliate links.)
+If you’d like to see what other gear we use, then you’re welcome to have a look inside our backpack.
+(NOTE: The following links are Amazon and other affiliate links.)

 Some of the links in this Siem Reap travel guide are affiliate links, meaning we’ll get a small commission if we make a sale at no added expense to you.
 We only recommend products and services that we use ourselves and firmly believe in.
 We really appreciate your support as this helps us make more of these free travel guides.
 Thank you!